Ahmedabad Pilot · 8 Aug 2026Half-day · Hands-on with Claude CodeBangalore · Pune · NCR · Hyderabad next

 Ritesh Vajariya — on stage, on the road

 Two decades in enterprise AI, cloud, and engineering leadership.
-Keynotes across four continents.
+Keynotes across four continents — and full-hall workshop sessions across Indian engineering colleges.
 Live agentic-AI demos on stage.

 Ritesh Vajariya keynote at AWS Summit, Hong Kong — presenting Why foundation models